Creatiwity/witycms-doc/settings.md

 ## Languages

 ![](settings-02.png)
-wityCMS is software for multilingual content editing.
+wityCMS is multilingual software for content editing.
-In this section,you can add new languages and define which is the default language.
+In this section, you can add new languages and define which one is the default language.

-Click on the button "**Add a language**" to start the configuration of a new language.
+Click on the button "**Add a language**" to set up a new language.

 ## Add a language

 ![](settings-03.png)
-Respect the [ISO 639 and ISO 3166](http://www.localeplanet.com/icu/) to configure your new language.
+Please, respect the [ISO 639 and ISO 3166](http://www.localeplanet.com/icu/) to configure your new language.

 * **Name***:  Name
 * **Iso***: Iso